indygreg/PyOxidizer/docs/packaging_binary_compatibility.rst

 is managed at the system level.
 (Installing the redistributable via an installer is preferred per Microsoft documentation.)

-There is also currently a dependency on the Universal C Runtime (UCRT).
+There is also a dependency on the Universal C Runtime (UCRT).
+However, the UCRT is a Windows operating system component and is always present in installations of Windows 10 and Windows Server 2016 and newer.
+So unless you are targeting Windows 8 or Windows Server 2012, you don't need to worry about the UCRT.

 PyOxidizer supports automatically materializing the runtime dependencies via multiple mechanisms.